Need BLS, ACLS, PALS,

 Get the Best CPR Class in St. Louis Today!

 Vasoconstriction allows less blood flow throughout your digitals.
 With less blood flow throughout your fingers, you experience a cold or numbing sensation due to the lack of heat.
 Color changes also occur from pinkish color fingertips to white or blue fingertips.
 When you begin to warm back up, your vessels begin to vasodilate again.
-Blood is able to flow easily through the vessels again and you may feel a burning sensation when this occurs.
+Blood can flow easily through the vessels again and you may feel a burning sensation when this occurs.
 Several episodes of Raynaud’s can lead to dead body tissue or sores called Gangrene, but this is very rare.

 The most effective way to be tested is through a nailfold capillaroscopy.
 This is when a doctor looks at the vessels in your fingers through a microscopic examination to see whether or not you have effective blood flow.
 A cold stimulation test can also be used.
 The doctor will stick your hand in cold water for a certain amount of time.
-Once he takes your hand out he will tape devices to your fingers which measures temperature.
+Once he takes your hand out he will tape devices to your fingers that measures temperature.
 The time it takes your fingers to return to normal temperature defines whether you have the disease, 20 minutes or more is the determination.
 Blood tests can also be taken, but are only used to abolish other diseases that have similar symptoms.
 Many people go throughout their life without being diagnosed.
-Reason being, an inconsiderable amount of people are aware of this disease.
+The reason is, that an inconsiderable amount of people are aware of this disease.

 Resources: